Blackpink: 2016–2017: Debut, rising popularity, and commercial success

 Promotions for the group's debut began in the first week of August 2016 with the release of teaser images, videos, and advertisements.
 The first girl group to debut under YG Entertainment in seven years, Blackpink released their debut single album, Square One, on August 8, 2016, consisting of tracks "Boombayah" and "Whistle".
-They charted at number one and two on the Billboard World Digital Song Sales chart, making Blackpink the fastest act to achieve such a feat and the third YG Entertainment artist to hold the top two positions simultaneously, after Psy and Big Bang.
-"Whistle" quickly topped the Gaon digital, download, streaming, and mobile charts.
-The group also reached number one on the weekly, popularity, music video, and K-pop music video charts of China's biggest music-streaming service, QQ Music.
+They charted at number one and two, respectively, on the Billboard World Digital Song Sales chart, making Blackpink the fastest act to achieve such a feat and the third YG Entertainment artist to hold the top two positions simultaneously, after Psy and BigBang.
+Upon release, "Whistle" quickly swept all the Korean music charts and debuted at number one on the Gaon Digital Chart.
 Blackpink's first music show performance aired on August 14, 2016, on SBS's Inkigayo.
-They won first place on Inkigayo thirteen days after their debut, breaking the then-record for the shortest time from debut for a girl group to win on a music program.
-They wrapped up promotions for Square One on September 11, 2016, with another win on Inkigayo.
+They won first place on Inkigayo fourteen days after their debut.
+They wrapped up promotions for Square One on September 11, 2016, with a second win on Inkigayo.

 Blackpink released their second single album, Square Two, consisting of tracks "Playing with Fire" and "Stay", on November 1, 2016.
 The group began promotions on Inkigayo on November 6 and on Mnet's M Countdown on November 10.
-"Playing with Fire" was Blackpink's second single to reach number one on the Billboard World Digital Song Sales chart and the first K-pop girl group song to chart on the Canadian Hot 100.
+"Playing with Fire" was Blackpink's second single to reach number one on the Billboard World Digital Song Sales chart and the first K-pop girl group song to chart on the Billboard Canadian Hot 100.
 In South Korea, "Playing with Fire" peaked at number three, while "Stay" placed in the top ten.
 Blackpink's commercial success in their first five months earned them several rookie awards at major Korean year-end music award shows, including the Asia Artist Awards, Melon Music Awards, Golden Disc Awards, Seoul Music Awards, and Gaon Chart Music Awards.
 Additionally, Billboard named them one of the best new K-pop groups of 2016.